 Club: Tall Blacks

-Henare was a long time Tall Black playing at two FIBA World Cups in 2002 and 2006 and at both the Sydney and Athens Olympics.
+In all he played at three FIBA World Cups and at both the Sydney and Athens Olympics.

 Cameron won nine NZ NBL championships as a player, four with Waikato and five with Auckland.
 He was an inaugural New Zealand Breaker in 2003 and played overseas in Australia, Malaysia, Turkey, Iran and England where he was a championship winner with the Chester Jets.